 (c) was aware of the physical cause of the injury and that the injury was attributable to the conduct of a person but after reasonable enquiry, had been unable to establish that person’s identity.

-[Section 4 amended by No. 20 of 2005 s.
+[Section 4 amended: No. 20 of 2005 s.
 12.]

 5. Medical and funeral expenses